HR

 • Make the net payment to the subcontractor

-These deductions must be considered and calculated carefully.
-However, in the instance of an error, you can reach out to the HMRC to attempt to make corrections.
+Accurate CIS deductions are vital for compliance, and these should be meticulously reported in your monthly CIS return.
+However, in the instance of an error, you can contact the HMRC to attempt to make corrections.

 Returns